ChananM/AgudaJce/AgudaApp/README.md

     - Write 'Git: Clone' and press enter
     - Insert the URL: https://github.com/ChananM/AgudaJce.git and press enter
     - Choose the location that you want to save the local project
-    - Import 'node_modules' folder from another Angular project (copy-paste to AgudaApp folder)
+    - Import 'node_modules' folder to the local project from another Angular project (copy-paste to AgudaApp folder)
     - For further info, send msg in whatsup/gitter

 ## Development server